Willow project: Expected oil extraction, revenue

-at its peak" and the number of permanent employees.
+at its peak" and publicized a reduced number of permanent employees.

 Environmental footprint

 As of 2024, Conoco was developing the project on what it calls a "385 acre gravel footprint".
 It has been or is in the process of building 3 drill sites, a central processing facility, an operations center pad, up to 575 total miles of ice roads during construction, an airstrip, up to 316 miles of pipelines (94 miles of new pipeline rack), only up to 37 miles of gravel roads, seven bridges, a gravel mine site on federal land in the National Petroleum Reserve–Alaska, a constructed water reservoir to provide 55 million gallons of fresh water for winter withdrawal and up to three boat ramps.
 It also uses sealift barge transport of construction materials and prefabricated modules from a dock at Oliktok Point near Oliktok Long Range Radar Site.

 The BLM's environmental impact statement found the project would result in 287 million tons of carbon emissions plus other greenhouse gases.